Notary Public ~ General Notary ~ Estate Planning Document Signing

 A valid, government-issued photo ID (driver's license or passport) and the unsigned documents.
 Don't sign anything beforehand!

-Same-day and next-day appointments are often available.
-For loan signings or time-sensitive documents, booking 24 to 48 hours ahead is recommended.
+All appointments are to be scheduled at least 24 hours in advance, some same-day and appointments are often available.
+For estate signings or time-sensitive documents, booking 24 to 48 hours ahead is recommended.

-Yes, evening and weekend appointments are available for clients who can't get away during business hours.
+Evening and weekend appointments are available by appointment only and are available for clients who can't get away during business hours.